emscripten-core/emscripten/site/source/docs/api_reference/preamble.js.rst

 	Copies the given JavaScript ``String`` object ``str`` to the Emscripten HEAP at address ``outPtr``, null-terminated and encoded in UTF32LE form.

 	The copy will require at most ``(str.length+1)*4`` bytes of space in the HEAP, but can use less, since ``str.length`` does not return the number of characters in the string, but the number of UTF-16 code units in the string.
+You can use the function ``lengthBytesUTF32()`` to compute the exact amount of bytes (excluding the null terminator) needed to encode the string.

 	:param str: A JavaScript ``String`` object.
 	:type str: String
 	:param outPtr: Pointer to data copied from ``str``, encoded in encoded in UTF32LE format and null-terminated.
 	:param maxBytesToWrite: A limit on the number of bytes that this function can at most write out.
 If the string is longer than this, the output is truncated.
-The outputted string will always be null terminated, even if truncation occurred.
+The outputted string will always be null terminated, even if truncation occurred, as long as `maxBytesToWrite >= 4`` so that there is space for the null terminator.